 We develop several measures quantifying corporate climate lobbying.
 In step one, we identify climate-related lobbying by classifying the specific "issues" addressed in a lobbying report.
-Each lobbying report contains a description of the lobbying activities at the issue level.12 To classify an issue as "climate-related," we analyze the text of the issue description and the bills and Akey (2015) also exclude Super PACs because of their higher complexity and lower transparency.

-12OpenSecrets lists each issue with an issue ID, an issue description, and the associated bills.

-mentioned therein.
-An issue is climate-related if its description contains at least one climaterelated keyword, or if the issue relates to a climate-related bill.13 Climate-related issues feature in 26,714 or 10.4% of the 257,691 reports of U.S.-listed sample firms (Table IA1, Panel B).
+Each lobbying report contains a description of the lobbying activities at the issue level.
+To classify an issue as "climate-related," we analyze the text of the issue description and the bills mentioned therein.
+An issue is climate-related if its description contains at least one climate-related keyword, or if the issue relates to a climate-related bill.
+Climate-related issues feature in 26,714 or 10.4% of the 257,691 reports of U.S.-listed sample firms (Table IA1, Panel B).
 Of the 2.3 lobbying issues addressed in the average report, 0.17 (7.3%) are climate-related.